 THE FRAGRANCE ENERGETICS OF ESSENTIAL OILS

 The basic framework for the use of essential oils in Aroma Acupoint Therapy is a clinical, empirical model of the energetic properties of essential oils.
 It was developed by Peter Holmes in the early 1990s and is based on the sensory fragrance qualities of essential oils – it has been called the 'psychosensory' approach.
 The oils are broadly divided into high, middle and base tones, corresponding to their rising, circulating and sinking energetic movements, respectively.
-Within these lie the specific categories of their fragrance qualities, such as Pungent-Fresh, Pungent-Spicy, Green-Sweet, Green-Lemony, and so on.
-So Rosemary oil (Rosmarinus officinalis), for instance, is a Fresh-Pungent oil with secondary Sweet and Green qualities.
+Within these lie the specific categories of their fragrance qualities, such as Fresh-Pungent-Fresh, Spicy-Pungent, Sweet-Green, Sweet-Woody, Green-Lemony, and so on.
+Rosemary oil (Rosmarinus officinalis), for instance, is a Fresh-Pungent oil with secondary Sweet and Green qualities.
 Every fragrance category has specific energetic and functional properties that all oils belonging to it have in common.
 So Fresh-Pungent oils are generally stimulating, energizing, uplifting, awakening and warming.
 They are used in weak, cold and damp conditions with their typical symptoms of fatigue, cold extremities, etc. Roman camomile (Anthemis nobilis), for another example, belongs to the Green-Sweet oil category and is usually chosen for its cooling, relaxing, pain-relieving and centering effects that are typical of this category.
 Within an oil’s group function then lies its own separate functions, which span specific physiological actions, psychological functions through to spiritual functions.
 Any of these may be engaged during treatment.

 THE TREATMENT SEQUENCES